-Hoi An is less congested with cars compared to Saigon and is safe to ride a bicycle.
+Hoi An is less congested with cars than Saigon and is safe to ride a bicycle.
 You can hire them from your hotel or hostel for free or with a small fee.
-There are also a few bike rental stores in town too.
-Riding a bicycle will help to ease traffic flow and is environment-friendly by not causing any air pollution.
+Otherwise, there are a few bike rental stores in town.
+Riding a bicycle will help to ease traffic flow and is environment-friendly because it doesn’t cause any air pollution.
 You can park your bicycle at the bike parking station, which can be found around the ancient town.
 The parking fee costs only 5,000- 10,000 Dong and will be guarded from 7 am to 10 pm.

-In the Old Quarter of Hoi An is a pedestrian-friendly street and you can roam around the ancient town and visit up to 23 old temples and museums by foot or bicycle.
-It is a car-free zone and only bicycles are permitted to enter.
-After sunset, the streets will be filled with many entertainment and activities such as folk games, street art activities and night market.
+The Old Quarter of Hoi An is a pedestrian-friendly street and you can roam the ancient town on foot that is home to 23 old temples and museums.
+It is a car-free zone and only bicycles are allowed to enter.

 My Son Sanctuary

-Take a half-day morning tour to visit My Son (mi sen), a UNESCO World Heritage Site located 10 km from Hoi An town.
-This sanctuary is a cluster of abandoned Hindu temples built between 4th and 14th century by the kings of Champa and dedicated to the worship of God Shiva.
-These sites were used for religious ceremony and burial place for Cham royalty and national heroes.
+Take a half-day morning tour to My Son (pronounced as ‘mi sen’), a UNESCO World Heritage Site located 10 km from Hoi An town.
+This sanctuary is a cluster of abandoned Hindu temples built between the 4th and 14th centuries by the kings of Champa to worship God Shiva.
+These sites were used for religious ceremonies and burial places for Cham royalty and national heroes.

 The majority of the Hindu temples were destroyed by US carpet bombing during the Vietnam War.
-It was believed to be used as a hideout and military base operation for Viet Cong troops.
-The restoration was made after the war to maintain the site and prevent further degradation.
+It was believed to be a hideout and military base operation for Viet Cong troops.
+The restoration was made after the end of the war to maintain the site and prevent further degradation.

 Old House of Phung Hung

 This Old House of Phung Hung was a typical house constructed with high wooden logs and broad corridors.
-This over 200-years-old building was owned by a Vietnamese merchant and was used as a shop selling forest products such as cinnamon, pepper, salt, silk, chinaware and glassware.
-The present house owner is the eight descendant who lives and preserves the ancient house.
+This over 200-years-old building was owned by a Vietnamese merchant to use as a shop for selling forest products such as cinnamon, pepper, salt, silk, chinaware, and glassware.
+The present house owner is the eighth descendant f the family who lives and preserves the ancient house.